denis-kralj/foundry-infrastructure/readme.md

 terraform init
 terraform destroy

-# type in 'yes' when prompted
+# you can set all variables to empty and type in 'yes' when prompted
 ```

 Note that if you need to use data across sessions, you will need to persist it outside of the infrastructure created, and copy it over to every new instance. __*If you don't do this you will loose user data stored on the server*__